 What words can we use to describe the workshops?

 - The only words you can use when describing the programs are “an evidence-based self-management program originally developed at Stanford University”, or "an SMRC evidence-based program orginally developed at Stanford University."

 - Certificates of completion for workshops and Leader trainings should use the above language, as well.

 Can we use the SMRC logo and Steps to Healthier Living trademark?

 - Yes.
-We will be adding them to our website’s “Resources - Forms, Downloads and Links” section for downloading soon.
+Go to “Resources - Forms, Downloads and Links” section for downloading.

 What can we do to help?